atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 accordingly, i feel that a major goal of PC Music was to get their weird, off-putting, surrealist, often dark and cynical music into consumer culture and mass advertising.
 SOPHIE's Lemonade---a song with nonsense repetitive lyrics with a tinge of darkness---made its way into McDonald's ads, and she later produced for Madonna in a song widely declared to be a last sad, desperate cling to fading youth.

 the ur-example of this is QT, a collaboration between AG and SOPHIE as faceless producers, Harriet Pittard as uncredited vocalist, and Hayden Dunham/"Quinn Thomas" as plastic face.
-QT was the fake popstar whose only single Hey QT
+QT was the fake popstar whose only single Hey QT had the sole purpose of advertising the fake energy drink DrinkQT and took over the world with a bouncy beat obscuring some honest-to-god scary lyrics---the chorus is "i feel your hands on my body/every time you think of me".

 this is the genre which was supposed to but never did manifest in xcxworld.